battermann/pureapp/README.md

 ## composability

-PureApp programs are pure, immutable values represented by the case class `Program[F[_]: Effect, Model, Msg, Cmd, Resource, Result]`.
+PureApp programs are pure, immutable values represented by the case class `Program[F[_]: Effect, Model, Msg, Cmd, Resource, A]`.

 There are different constructors for the three different flavours described above: